Yen, franc gain as geopolitical tensions weigh; euro rebounds

 “I don’t think it’s (the German election result) a huge political risk, but it does tell you that political risks in Europe are not going away,” said Alvin Tan, a currencies analyst at Societe Generale.

-The yen rose as much as half a percent to 111.62 JPY=, its strongest since Sept.
-13. The Swiss franc, which investors also tend to buy when markets are in flux, rose 0.4 percent against the euro EURCHF= to 1.1423 francs and 0.6 percent versus the dollar CHF= to 0.9853 francs.
+The yen rose as much as half a percent to 111.62, its strongest since Sept.
+13. The Swiss franc, which investors also tend to buy when markets are in flux, rose 0.4 percent against the euro to 1.1423 francs and 0.6 percent versus the dollar to 0.9853 francs.

 Valentin Marinov, head of currency strategy at Credit Agricole, said a “constellation of political risks” was weighing on sentiment and supporting yen and franc buying.